 The Campaign to Fund and Construct Our New Family Y

-Thanks to the steadfast support of our members, the tireless efforts of the volunteer leaders who guide us, and the selfless contributions from hundreds of donors from throughout our community and beyond, we are “Building What Matters!”
+Thanks to the steadfast support of our members, the tireless efforts of the volunteer leaders who guide us, and the selfless contributions from hundreds of donors from throughout our community and beyond, we are “Building What Matters” -- a modern new home that will allow us to continue to serve our members and entire community for generations to come.

-To see new views of what our new Y will look like, from the outside and inside, please click here.
+To see more renderings of what our new Y will look like, from the outside and inside, please click here.

-The campaign was initiated in early 2011 following the dismissal of the last of the legal challenges brought by neighbors regarding the approval process to build a new Family Y at our Mahackeno Outdoor Center property.
-Please click on this link to read more about the favorable ruling and what it means for our new Family Y.
+The Family Y's Building What Matters campaign was initiated in early 2011 following the dismissal of the last of the legal challenges brought by neighbors regarding the approval process to build a new Family Y at our Mahackeno Outdoor Center property.

 In February 2012, the Family Y announced that our new Y facility will be built in stages, keeping pace with fundraising for the facility and ensuring the financial sustainability of the Family Y as a community center focused on developing youth, promoting healthy living for all and fostering a sense of social responsibility.

-In all, the Family Y has identified $34.3 million in funding, including proceeds from the agreed-upon sale of its current home, built by Mr. Bedford in 1923 and expanded over time.
-Current estimates for the total cost of the first phase of the new Y are $38.5 million, leaving a funding gap of $4 million.
+In all, the Family Y has identified $37 million in funding, including proceeds from the agreed-upon sale of its current home, built by Mr. Bedford in 1923 and expanded over time.
+Current estimates for the total cost of the first phase of the new Y are $38.5 million, leaving a funding gap of $1.3 million as of December 2013.

-“We’re optimistic that the Boards’ decision to move forward will motivate Y supporters who until now have been in a ‘wait-and-see’ mode toward giving,” said Rob Reeves, Family Y CEO.
+“We’re optimistic that our progress in bringing this building 'out of the ground' will motivate Y supporters who until now have been in a ‘wait-and-see’ mode toward giving,” said Rob Reeves, Family Y CEO.
 “Every dollar donated from this point forward makes for a better Y.”

 To make a safe and secure online donation to our capital campaign, please click here.